vtnerd/monero/docs/LEVIN_PROTOCOL.md

 ## Encryption
 The Levin protocol now has optional SSL encryption.
-Each peer can have 3 states:
+Each peer can have 4 states:
-(1) no encryption, (2) autodetect encryption, or (3) authenticated encryption.
+(1) no encryption, (2) autodetect encryption, (3) mandatory encryption with no certificate verification, or (4) mandatory encryption with certificate verification.

-> The server/responder must always be in autodetect SSL mode, so that it can handle any possible state that the client/initiator is in.
+> The server/responder must always be in autodetect SSL mode, so that it can handle any possible state that the client/initiator is in.gt

 ### No Encryption
-If a peer chooses to have no encryption, it will send `encryption_ver = 0` in the Handshake messages.
-When this peer is shared in the Timed Sync messages, the same `encryption_ver = 0` field will be set.
-When connecting to a peer with this mode, the client/initiator should not use SSL.
+If a peer chooses to have no encryption, it will send `encryption_mode = 1` in Handshake messages.
+All clients/initiators can then skip an attempt to connect in

 ### Autodetect Encryption
-If a peer chooses to have encryption, it will send `encryption_ver = 1` in the Handshake messages.
-This is also the default - if the peer does not send the `encryption_ver` in the Handshake, it assumed to be `1`.
+If a peer makes no selection, it will default `encryption_mode = 0` in the Handshake messages.
+This is also the default - if the peer does not send the `encryption_mode` in the Handshake, it assumed to be `1`.
 When this peer is shared in the Timed Sync messages, the same `encryption_ver = 1` field will be set, with a default of `1` if the field is not sent.